 Our health educators are professionals and handle each project with creativity and tenacity, as shown by continued evaluation and improvement in all programs.
-We strive not to just meet our funders’ goals, but to exceed them and do it with a team of educators who work well as a team and complement each other’s strengths.
+We strive not to just meet our funders’ goals but to exceed them and do it with a team of educators who work well as a team and complement each other’s strengths.

 We are also proud of the Beaver County response to our Town Hall Meetings, offered annually since 2014.
 Keystone Wellness Programs coordinated successful events with national and local speakers who participated in a dialog with community members on the problems of prescription drug abuse and the heroin crisis in our community.

-Lori welcomes new partnerships and opportunities.
+Hannah welcomes new partnerships and opportunities.
 Keystone Wellness Programs will collaborate with like-minded agencies to promote the health and wellness of our region.
 If you have an idea for a joint project, or just want to say hello, call or stop by any time, or connect with me on Linked In.

 Kim Andrews earned her Bachelors in Education at Slippery Rock University and is always on the cutting edge of health education and health promotion services.
-Kim is a true asset to our health education team by improving our delivery and population reach with time tested programs such as Reality Tour* or initiating novel programs such as the teen bedroom demonstration at Forward/U. In counseling her smoking cessation clients, Kim inspires confidence and trust.
+Kim is a true asset to our health education team by improving our delivery and population reach with time-tested programs such as Reality Tour* or initiating novel programs such as the teen bedroom demonstration at Forward/U. In counseling her smoking cessation clients, Kim inspires confidence and trust.
 Kim’s dedication to her project areas is evident beyond the typical workday, and her years of experience in the field are regularly helpful when planning and implementing novel program ideas like Interrupted.
 Keystone Wellness Programs is pleased to rely on Kim as our most experienced educator, turning to her for support in every program area we offer, taking her up on her ever-present offer “what can I do to help?”.

 *Reality Tour youth drug prevention program is a national project of Candle, Inc.

-Amy Black-Stockham, MEd
+Amy Black-Stockham, M.Ed